Minneapolis continues to contend with unprecedented gun violence amid policing debate

 Department brass have reshuffled staff to beef up the patrol division, although some in the department argue those efforts have fallen short of covering all the staffing gaps created by recent departures.

-Arradondo and Frey have sought help dealing with the crime spike from federal law enforcement agencies like the FBI, Bureau of Alcohol, Tobacco and Firearms, and the Secret Service.
+Police Chief Medario Arradondo and Mayor Jacob Frey have sought help dealing with the crime spike from federal law enforcement agencies including the FBI, Bureau of Alcohol, Tobacco and Firearms and the Secret Service.

-Kyle Loven, a former FBI agent, said in an earlier interview that it’s not uncommon for “local police chiefs and sheriffs” to partner with the Feds, who can bring considerable manpower and crime-fighting technology to bear.
+Kyle Loven, a former FBI agent, said in an earlier interview that it's not uncommon for "local police chiefs and sheriffs" to partner with the feds, who can add considerable manpower and crime-fighting technology.

-Some activist groups on Friday expressed their disappointment that the proposed cuts fell far short of than the $45 million that they had hoped for.
+Some activist groups on Friday expressed their disappointment that the proposed cuts fell far short of the $45 million they had sought.

 "With our communities facing a pandemic, an economic crisis, and an unreformable police department, we demanded a major budget cut from MPD, and funding to meet our communities basic needs.
 The Mayor and the Council need to move much, much faster on their commitments to transformative change.
 Justice cannot wait another year," Sheila Nezhad of Reclaim the Block said in a news release.

-Community groups such as Racial Justice Network and Communities United Against Police Brutality have accused the Council of acting hastily and recklessly in announcing their desire for abolition, without offering any specific plan on how to deal with the violence that continues to impact poor, ethnically diverse neighborhoods.
+Community groups such as Racial Justice Network and Communities United Against Police Brutality have accused the council of acting hastily and recklessly in announcing their desire for abolition, without offering any specific plan on how to deal with the violence that continues to affect poor, ethnically diverse neighborhoods.

 Statistics show that the 275 shooting victims through Thursday are higher than any other yearly total over the past decade, with the exception of 2017 and 2016, when 280 and 341 people were shot, respectively.
 The most recent year for which comprehensive data were available was 2006, when the city logged 339 shootings.

-Some criminologists say the causes are the same as always have been — inadequate housing, systemic racism, poverty and other forms of neglect, coupled with a seemingly bottomless supply of illegal firearms.
-Adding to that combustible mixture is the pandemic and the unrest following Floyd’s death, they say.
+Some criminologists say the causes are unchanged — inadequate housing, systemic racism, poverty and other forms of neglect, coupled with a seemingly bottomless supply of illegal firearms.
+Adding to that combustible mixture is the pandemic and the unrest following Floyd's death, they say.

-Additionally, authorities say that historically violent crime tends to escalate around this time of the year, not only because warmer temperatures are drawing more people outside, but because the summer months have so many death anniversaries of slain high profile gang members.
+Additionally, authorities say that violent crime tends to escalate around this time of the year, not only because warmer weather is drawing more people outside, but because the summer months have so many death anniversaries of slain high-profile gang members.

 Many of the victims have been young Black males, such as Elijah Whitner, 20, who was gunned down July 10 near Farview Park in a shooting that also left his pregnant girlfriend seriously injured.

-Jamar Nelson had just left the store minutes earlier, and was driving past when he saw the boy laying on the ground, and stopped to help, thinking at first that he may have overdosed.
-But as he got closer, he noticed the blood pooling around the body and immediately started to perform CPR, with the help of a bystander.
-Nelson said the boy briefly regained consciousness, but ended up dying in his arms before paramedics arrived.
+Jamar Nelson had left the store minutes earlier and was driving past when he saw the boy lying on the ground and stopped to help, thinking at first that he may have overdosed.
+But as he got closer, he noticed the blood pooling around the body and immediately started to perform CPR with the help of a bystander.
+Nelson said the boy briefly regained consciousness but ended up dying in his arms before paramedics arrived.

-Nelson, who is part of the street outreach group A Mother’s Love, recounted the episode tearfully Friday, saying that the boy reminded him of his own son who is around the same age.
+Nelson, who is part of the street outreach group A Mother's Love, recounted the episode tearfully Friday, saying that the boy reminded him of his own son who is about the same age.